Dowdy–Ficklen Stadium

 Dowdy–Ficklen Stadium is the on-campus football facility at East Carolina University for the East Carolina Pirates in Greenville, North Carolina.
-The official capacity of the stadium is 51,000, tying it for the second largest college stadium in North Carolina.
+The official capacity of the stadium is 51,000.
 The record attendance for the stadium was on September 3, 2022, against North Carolina State University with 51,711 in attendance.
 The stadium is also the site of Spring Commencement exercises for the university.
 The field itself was commemorated as Bagwell Field in 1997.

 History

 Original construction

 The initiative to build a new stadium was announced on October 7, 1961.
 On that day, President Leo Jenkins announced to a meeting of boosters, that a new stadium will be built to replace College Stadium.
 By 1962, over $280,000 was raised and Ficklen Memorial Stadium was built.
 The stadium was named for James Skinner Ficklen, the owner of Greenville's E.B.
 Skinner Tobacco Company.
 Skinner was a booster of the college, and established a scholarship fund in his name.
 The original stadium included permanent stands on the south side, a press box, and a lighting system.
 Ficklen Memorial Stadium opened on September 21, 1963 with a win against Wake Forest.
 The original seating capacity was 10,000.